 Got a problem?
 Give it to them to solve.
 Show them you trust and respect them enough to do it.

 Let your employees select a few members to create a committee that will serve to hear employee concerns and report them to management.
 Not every employee is comfortable talking to the boss directly.

 70. Use cross training.

 Train employees for other job positions, if they want to.
-Help them become invaluable by being able to serve in multiple positions and possibly have future advancement.70 Simple Ways to Motivate Employees Rob Wormley
+Help them become invaluable by being able to serve in multiple positions and possibly have future advancement.70 Awesome Ways to Motivate Employees Rob Wormley